Personal Finance 101: College Education Planning—What Kinds of Money Are Available

-This article is part of an original series, Personal Finance 101: College Education Planning, written for the personal finance advice blog, Your Smart Money Moves.
+This article is part of an original series, Personal Finance 101: College Education Planning.
 Be sure to check out other posts from this series on iGrad:

 Many people get confused by the multitude of different loans that are available to them.
 In my opinion, the massive federal deficit we are in now will only shrink the available amount of loans for students in the future.
 It is important to understand how these loans work so you can set up a borrowing plan for the money you’ll need during your college years.